thelucre/log-deprecated-notices/readme.txt

 Please report any bugs to plugins at [andrewnacin.com](http://andrewnacin.com/), or find me in IRC #wordpress-dev or @[nacin](http://twitter.com/nacin) on Twitter.

 This is beta software.
-It works, but there's a lot left on the todo (check out the Ideas tab).
+It works, but there's a lot left on the todo (check out the Other Notes tab).
 Have an idea?
 Let me know.

 == Installation ==